Cutting back on the booze can be a really effective way to improve your health, boost your energy, lose weight and save money.

 Even just setting and sticking to a few drink-free days a week, or swapping to lower-strength drinks, are great steps in the right direction.

-Here are some practical things you can try to help you cut back.
+Here are some practical things you can try to help you cut back, you can also watch this video on ways to drink less.

 1. Have a game plan